🚚 Free Shipping for US Orders Over $75

 Evaporator Cleaning Process

 One of my most-watched YouTube videos goes over the cleaning process, so I know plenty of owners have needed to do it and plenty more have probably paid Tesla to do it.
+You can also find our detailed instruction guide here: Evaporator Cleaning and Moisture Barrier Clip Installation Instructions.

 Now, Teslas certainly aren't the only vehicles that experience this, but they do seem to be more prone to it.
 It may be related to their unique cabin overheat protection feature (that gasoline vehicles don't have) that can run the air conditioner when the car is parked.
 Tesla even released a software update to modify this feature to combat the smell.

-Cleaning Didn't Work, What's Next?
+When Cleaning and Filters Didn't Work, What's Next?

 One difference between my Model 3 and Y is the Y now comes with a heat pump, so I wondered if it was just more prone to the smell.
 I thought maybe the older resistive heaters in the 3 would get hotter and kill the bacteria better than a heat pump?